The Pupil Premium is a coalition government initiative designed to target resources on those pupils deemed to be from a disadvantaged background.

-We are fully committed to committing our resources to interventions and strategies that have proven evidence based outcomes.
-Central to this is making sure that Teaching and Learning is of a consistently high quality and underpins all that we do.
-Many of our interventions at both pastoral and academic level are directly focused on disadvantaged pupils but ultimately some will benefit other students across the school.
+We are fully dedicated to committing our resources to interventions and strategies that have proven evidence based outcomes.
+Central to this, is making sure that Teaching and Learning is of a consistently high quality and underpins all that we do.
+Many of our interventions at both pastoral and academic level are directly focused on disadvantaged pupils, but ultimately some will benefit other students across the school.
 Additionally, we spend significantly more than the money we are allocated each year.
 For a full breakdown of the strategies and interventions, impact analysis, please see our Pupil Premium reports below.

 Barriers to Learning

 A number of our disadvantaged pupils face significant barriers to their learning which are wide varied and complex.
 As such, there is no single solution to change this, requiring careful thought on a personalised basis.
 A high proportion of our disadvantaged students are from families in which there is built in social deprivation which can manifest itself in creating issues such as having low or sporadic attendance, social, emotional and behavior difficulties and a lack of parental engagement in their school life.
 Equally, other pupils who are eligible for disadvantaged funding can be extremely able, but do not always have the self-confidence and belief to challenge themselves and strive for excellence, such as applying for a place at a high quality university or a higher level apprenticeship.

 At Temple Moor we fully believe in the individual and supporting them to reach their potential.
 As such, the way in which the school spends the disadvantaged funding has to be constantly monitored to ensure it foremost meets the needs of its students.